unmilan1999/ratings-prediction-based-on-book-reviews/README.md

 2. Preprocessing the text using sklearn.
 3. Selecting the target and features.
 In this case, our *target* is the **ratings** since we have to predict it and *feature* is the **reviews** column.
 4. Before making the predictive models, we split the whole data into train and test set.

+# Type of models used

+1. Standard ML models
+2. Models made using 3NN architecture.
+3. Models made using deep NN.
+4. Models made using complex neural networks for text classification: LSTM, GRU, and BERT.

+Finally, comparison is made between the performance of each of models.
+In our case, we observed the highest accuracy for the model made using GRU.